Federal Bureau of Investigation Laboratory, Department of Justice.

-The Department of Justice, Office of Justice Programs has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-The proposed information collection was previously published in the Federal Register on March 28, 2017 allowing for a 60-day comment period.
+The Department of Justice, Federal Bureau of Investigation, Laboratory Division (LD) has submitted the following Information Collection Request to the Office of Management and Budget (OMB) for review and clearance in accordance with the established review procedures of the Paperwork Reduction Act of 1995.
+The proposed information collection is published to obtain comments from the public and affected agencies.
+This proposed information collection was previously published in the Federal Register allowing for a 60 day comment period.

 Start Further Info

 If you have additional comments especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Robin Ruth, Quality Manager, Federal Bureau of Investigation Laboratory, 2501 Investigation Parkway, Quantico, Virginia, 22135.

 End Further Info

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information are encouraged.
 Your comments should address one or more of the following four points: